Feras134/Email-Spam-Classification/README.md

 # SpamClassification

-**SpamClassification** is a Jupyter Notebook project that demonstrates how to build a text classification model to detect spam messages using Natural Language Processing (NLP) and machine learning techniques.
+**SpamClassification** is a Python project that demonstrates how to build a text classification model to detect spam messages using Natural Language Processing (NLP) and machine learning techniques.
 The model is trained on a dataset of labeled SMS messages and uses a Multinomial Naive Bayes classifier for prediction.

 ## Features